tsherif/gl-utils/README.md

   });
 ````

-Finally, `glUtils` contains two utility methods for creating the geometry of basic shapes:
+`glUtils` also provides two utility methods for creating the geometry of basic shapes:

 ```JavaScript
   var sphere = glUtils.createSphere({